ImpunityJainne/bamazon/README.md

 1. When the app is loaded, you will see this initial screen:
     - a table of products
-    - text the prompts the user to select an item for purchase.
+    - text that prompts the user to select an item for purchase.

     ![Initial Screen](images/initialScreen.JPG)